matrixport-article/matrixport-article.github.io/_posts/2020-04-30-Matrixport-Technology-Frontier-April-2020.markdown

 **Incognito plans to enable anonymous transactions on major DeFi platforms**

-*Official Announcement***

-*ETH ecosystem*
+*Official Announcement**；ETH ecosystem*

-This feature will be enabled using zero-knowledge proofs on ETH sidechains
+- This feature will be enabled using zero-knowledge proofs on ETH sidechains

-Support will be rolled out for major DeFi platforms, including Kyber Network, 0x, Uniswap and Compound
+- Support will be rolled out for major DeFi platforms, including Kyber Network, 0x, Uniswap and Compound

 **BCH published Network Upgrade Specification on May 15, 2020**